 other organisations

-Topic D2: New Appendix 4 parameters for Recommendation S.1503 updates
+Topic D2: New Appendix 4 parameters for Recommendation ITU-R S.1503 updates

 ISSUE

-To include additional parameters in RR Appendix 4 as required by the proposed revision to Recommendation ITU-R S.1503.
+To include additional parameters in RR Appendix 4 as required by the revision to Recommendation ITU-R S.1503 agreed by ITU-R SG 4 in July 2023.

 Preliminary CEPT position

-CEPT supports making modifications to Appendix 4 in consequence of the proposed update to Recommendation ITU-R S.1503 to be discussed at the June/July meeting of ITU-R WP 4A.
+CEPT supports making modifications to Appendix 4 in consequence of the revision to Recommendation ITU-R S.1503 agreed at ITU-R SG 4 in July 2023 to be sent for formal adoption and approval.

-CEPT acknowledges the existence of other methods that could allow administrations to provide the additional parameters required by updates to Recommendation ITU-R S.1503, e.g. by defining new fields in the.xml file that describes a non-GSO system operating parameters.

 Background

 Recommendation ITU-R S.1503 defines an algorithm that can be used to determine whether a non GSO FSS network meets the equivalent power flux-density (epfd) limits in Article 22 of the RR.
-A revision to this Recommendation from version S.1503-2 to S.1503-3 was approved at the SG 4 meeting in October 2017.
+A revision of this Recommendation was approved at the SG 4 meeting in July 2023.
+This update included the following elements:

-There has been significant work within WP 4A on a new revision to Recommendation ITU-R S.1503.
-Several of the changes proposed to Recommendation ITU-R S.1503 would require additional data elements to allow the calculations to be performed.
-In order for the BR to be able to undertake an examination of a non-GSO system to ensure that it is compatible with the EPFD limits in Article 22 of the Radio Regulations, it will have to have these parameters available.

-Consequently, during the May 2022 meeting, WP 4A agreed a new Topic under AI 7 to include additional parameters in RR Appendix 4 as required by the proposed revision to Recommendation ITU-R S.1503.
-The following elements have been agreed to be included:

 1 Minimum angle in degrees:

 at the surface of the Earth between the lines to any two active non-GSO satellites